-Finally, a Thai inspired Spring Rolls Gluten Free and Vegan!
-This killer appetizer is best paired with a sweet chili sauce that you can’t get enough.
+Thai Spring Rolls that can be made Gluten Free and Vegan!
+This killer appetizer is best paired with a sweet chili sauce that you can’t get enough of.

 And they’re not rice based, so a no-no for gluten free eaters unfortunately.